 - Class C diabetes occurs if you developed it between the ages of 10 and 19.
-Your diabetes is also class C if you’ve had the disease for 10 to 19 years and you have no vascular complications.
+Diabetes is also class C if you’ve had the disease for 10 to 19 years and you have no vascular complications.

 - Class D diabetes occurs if you develop diabetes before age 10, have had diabetes for more than 20 years, and you have vascular complications.

-- Class F diabetes occurs with nephropathy, which is a kidney disease.
+- Class F diabetes occurs with nephropathy, a kidney disease.

-- Class R diabetes occurs with retinopathy, which is an eye disease.
+- Class R diabetes occurs with retinopathy, an eye disease.

-- Class T diabetes occurs in a woman who has had a kidney transplant.
+- Class T diabetes occurs in a woman who’s had a kidney transplant.

-- Class H diabetes occurs with coronary artery disease or another heart disease.
+- Class H diabetes occurs with coronary artery disease (CAD) or another heart disease.